 - Systems for evaluating and enhancing the quality of existing learning opportunities available to network members.

-ABMGN Principles of Shared Learning:
+Principles of Shared Learning:

 What does good learning look like in a network of people, schools, and organizations?

-The Middle Grades Network has established these guiding principles of shared learning to inform ongoing efforts to improve the quality, depth, and availability of powerful learning opportunities for network members:
+We've established these guiding principles of shared learning to inform ongoing efforts to improve the quality, depth, and availability of powerful learning opportunities for network members:

 - Adults--like all people--can experience deep and significant learning.
 We hold adult learners to as high standards for their ongoing development as we hold youth learners (if not higher).